 3. Just do it

-As the survivor of not one but two divorces I am unqualified to offer relationship advice regarding anything contentious.
-This much I know: there are times in every relationship when a man or woman’s gotta do what a man or a woman’s gotta do.
-(I believe the expression is “put your foot down.”)
+There are times in every relationship when a man or woman’s gotta do what a man or a woman’s gotta do.
+Some say the correct expression here is “put your foot down.”)
 You can come out of the concealed carry closet all at once with no prior discussion.